poga/postabular/README.md

 ![](https://img.shields.io/npm/v/postabular.svg) ![](https://img.shields.io/npm/l/postabular.svg)

-*This project is under active development.
+*This project is a proof of concept.
 Everything will change.*

 Postabular is a tool for transforming tabular data with JS plugins.
 These plugins can simplify the tedious tasks about visualizating data: cleaning, validating, and transforming.